 In this task we visualise a deforming left lung model (deflating from total lung capacity) with embedded airways.
 Open the DTP-Visualisation-Task5 workflow and execute it; it's a large model and can take a while to load.
-Fig. 2.36 shows a close up of this model decorated as part of this task.
+Fig. 2.33 shows a close up of this model decorated as part of this task.

-MAP-Client - DTP-Visualisation-Task5 Eile Edit View W orkflow Tools H el ) MAP-Client - DTP-Visualisation-Task5 File Edit View Workflow Tools Hell SimpleViz Tools Graphics Region: [/Left V lines V surfaces Add Delete Coordinates: deformed Exterior Face: all Material: trans Wireframe <image/> View Time Rendering Data Colouring Output View All Done
+MAP-Client - DTP-Visualisation-Task5 states have been a state of the second states and the second state File Edit View Workflow Tools H elp MAP-Client - DTP-Visualisation-Task5 Eile Edit View Workflow Jools Help SimpleViz Tools Graphics Region: Left Vines Vines Exterior Face: all Add Delete Coordinates: deformed Exterior Face: all Wireframe <image/> View Time Rendering Data Colouring Output View All Done A A A A A A A A A A A A A A A A A A A

-Fig. 2.36: Left Lung with embedded airways.
+Fig. 2.33: Left Lung with embedded airways.